polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-weights-and-fees.md

 - Bonds are a type of fee that might be returned or slashed after some on-chain event.
 For example, you might want to require users to place a bond to participate in a vote.
 The bond might then be returned at the end of the referendum or slashed if the voter attempted malicious behavior
 - Deposits are fees that might be returned later.
 For example, you might require users to pay a deposit to execute an operation that uses storage.
 The user’s deposit could be returned if a subsequent operation frees up storage
 - Burn operations are used to pay for a transaction based on its internal logic.
-For example, a transaction might burn funds from the sender if the transaction creates new storage items to pay for the increased the state size
+For example, a transaction might burn funds from the sender if the transaction creates new storage items to pay for the increased state size
 - Limits enable you to enforce constant or configurable limits on specific operations.
 For example, the default [Staking pallet](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/staking){target=\_blank} only allows nominators to nominate 16 validators to limit the complexity of the validator election process

 It is important to note that if you query the chain for a transaction fee, it only returns the inclusion fee.